-Endometriosis Australia has developed the Endo@Work Workplace Assistance Program (Endo@Work) to enable people with endometriosis to engage more fully in work while still supporting their own wellbeing and maintaining productivity.
+Endometriosis Australia has developed the Endo Au Workplace Accreditation Program to enable people with endometriosis to engage more fully in work while still supporting their own wellbeing and maintaining productivity.
 This is fundamental in all employment but especially for sufferers of this life-defining disease.

-One in nine Australian women and those assigned-female–at–birth (AFAB) suffer from endometriosis (endo).
-With over 830,000 in Australia suffering from endo, the cost of illness burden is approximately AUD $9.6 billion each year or roughly $30,000 per endo-diagnosed Australian per year (Armour et al, 2019).
+One in seven Australian women and those assigned-female–at–birth (AFAB) suffer from endometriosis (endo).
+With nearly 1 million girls, women and those assigned-female-at-birth (AFAB) in Australia suffering from endo, the cost of illness burden is approximately AUD $9.6 billion each year or roughly $30,000 per endo-diagnosed Australian per year (Armour et al, 2019).

 The majority of those costs reflect a loss of productivity while at work, but also reflects other out-of–pocket expenses such as pharmaceuticals, surgeries, carer support, allied health and complementary medicines (Armour et al., 2022).

 “Consequently, those with endometriosis have to contend not only with reduced income (e.g., part-time work, use of sick leave, missed opportunities) but also considerable expenses related to disease management.”
 (Armour et al., 2022: p.
 C31).

 Endometriosis Australia’s recent research completed in partnership with experts from Western Sydney University, the University of Technology Sydney, and Southern Cross University is informing the development of our Endo@Work program and policy development with the following findings:

 - one in six people with endometriosis will lose their employment due to managing the disease.

 - one in three will be overlooked for a promotion.